ssmall41/FF5-Coalition/README.md

 ## How to Use Coalition
 A proof of concept is [available online](https://sites.google.com/view/ff5-coalition/home), and feedback is appreciated.
-The Coalition website will allow players to select either Gauntlet or Coalition and a play style (for now, Regular, Meteor, or Meteor with Duplicates), and then receive a collection of five unique parties.
+The Coalition website will allow players to select either Gauntlet or Coalition and a play style (Regular, Typhoon, Volcano, and Meteor, and with or without Duplicates), and then receive a collection of five unique parties.
 There’s no unlocking jobs like in the Four Job Fiesta event.

 My goal here is to collect feedback on the quality of parties produced and understand whether others think they are really “different” from each other.
 To be clear: I have no intention of making the website nicer by unlocking jobs or storing assignment histories.